 Print out grades ahead of time so that the parent can discuss the grade with the student after the conference.
 If your students do any sort of achievement testing, try to have printouts of the areas they can improve upon.
 In addition, it is helpful to have a checklist of student strengths and areas to improve.
 You can do these ahead of time or during the conference.

 If you have a student that is struggling, be ready with some ideas BEFORE the conference.
 Do you have a tutoring day?
 Are you willing to offer retakes or extra credit?
 Can you set up a communication system with the parent such as a weekly e-mail or a daily note in the student’s agenda?
-Do you post assignments on a classroom website?
+Do you post a calendar of assignments on a classroom website?

 In addition, if you have already taken extra steps for the student, be prepared to show the parent what you have done.
 Document everything and make copies!